openstack-archive/python-tatuclient/doc/source/user/shell-v2.rst

 Working with Zone Exports
 '''''''''''''''''''''''''
-Zone exports enable you to save Designate zone information offline.
+Zone exports enable you to save Tatu zone information offline.

 Create a zone export: